Revacholi/HLS480/README.md

 ## Vitis python interface
 Some have commented on the slugishness of accessing the vitis GUI over an SSH tunnel, to get around this, vitis can also be controlled using a python based CLI.

-After having set a workspace, and generated the initial component, by for example running:
+After having setup a workspace, and generated the initial component, by for example running:
 ```bash
 make krnl_fir
 ```